Skip to main content

 Per-request overrides

-Within a session, browser, os, and proxy are fixed at creation time.
+Within a session, browser, os, and proxy are fixed at creation time unless you pass an explicit transport for that request.
 You can still override per-request values like timeout, headers, redirect, and body:

 const session = await createSession({